-Testing the Presence of Outliers to Assess Misspecification in Regression Models
+Testing the Presence of Outliers in Regression Models

 Date Written: July 20, 2018

-The presence of outlying observations in a regression model can be indicative of model misspecification, consequently, it is important to check for possible outlier contamination.
-However, algorithms used to detect outliers have a positive probability of finding outliers even when, in fact, the data generation process has no outliers.
-Deriving distributional results on the expected retention rate of falsely discovered outliers, we propose two set of tests for the overall presence of outliers and thus model misspecification: first, tests on whether the observed proportion and number of detected outliers deviate from their expected values.
-Second, ‘scaling’ tests on whether the number of detected outliers decreases proportionally with the level of significance used to detect outliers.
-We derive the asymptotic distribution of the tests for the presence of outliers based on iterated 1-step Huber-skip M-estimators.
-The first set of tests has power against the number of outliers present, while the second set of tests has power against both outlier magnitude and number.
-In applications of the tests we consider a cross-sectional macroeconomic model of economic growth, and re-visit a set of previous studies using indicator saturation.
+Algorithms used to detect outliers in regression models have a positive probability of finding outliers even when the data generation process has no outliers.
+Deriving distributional results on the rate of falsely-discovered outliers, we propose two sets of tests for the overall presence of outliers.
+First, tests on whether the proportion of detected outliers differs from its expected value.
+Second, `scaling' tests on whether the proportion of detected outliers decreases proportionally with the level of significance used for detection.
+We apply the tests to a model of economic growth and a difference-in-differences panel assessing the effectiveness of a carbon tax.
 The tests are valid for stationary as well as (stochastically) trending regressors and can readily be implemented using Autometrics in PcGive or the R-package gets.

 Keywords: misspecification, outlier detection, robust estimation, iterated 1-step Huber-skip M-estimator, indicator saturation

 JEL Classification: C12, C52